akash13s/replicated-concurrent-db/README.md

         """
         Processes a read request for a specific transaction and data item.
         It checks the data_broker for the list of site_id the data item is replicated at.
-        It will then goto the site_broker to check the status of replica sites and try to initiate a read using a specific SiteManager using Available Copies algorithm.
+        It will then go to the site_broker to check the status of replica sites and try to initiate a read using a specific SiteManager using Available Copies algorithm.

         Args:
             t_id (int): The transaction ID.